Graph-COM/CO_ProxyDesign/resource_binding/README.md

 |           train $\mathcal{A}_{\theta}$ for CON           |  train_g_linear |

+## Testing

-4. To use HLS tools to get the actual LUT/DSP usage amount given an assignment, go to the './generate_dataset' folder.
+To use HLS tools to get the actual LUT/DSP usage amount given an assignment,

+First, go to the './evaluation' folder to do evaluation.

+Second, go to the './generate_dataset' folder.
 Run read_info and Get_perf file to evaluate.